I’ve had serious cravings lately. Serious Asian food cravings.

 - 2 Tablespoons water

 - Drain tofu by placing it between paper towels and topping with weight (pan, cutting board, cans, etc.) and letting sit for 30 minutes to an hour.
-Meanwhile you can make the sauce (directions below).
+Meanwhile, make the sauce (directions below).

 - In a small bowl, combine panko, sea salt, black pepper, sesame seeds, garlic powder, and onion powder.